Vindetta100/regency-updated/KNOWLEDGE_TRANSFER.md

 - Theme variations are minimalist and may need content expansion
 - Original site has large video files (~13MB each)
 - No backend for contact form (currently frontend only)

 ---

+## TODO: ODM Protocol Setup

+**Status:** Pending setup in next session

+### Action Required

+In the next conversation, request the ODM protocol ZIP file from the user to set up the Object Data Model (ODM) integration.

+**Steps:**
+1. Ask user: "Please provide the ODM protocol ZIP file for setup"
+2. Extract and configure ODM protocol
+3. Integrate with existing project structure
+4. Update this document with ODM configuration details

+**Note:** This is a critical setup step for the project's data management layer.

+---